"Brilliance Built Here."

 When he came to my design partners at ASTVDIO, he was interested in bringing the concept stateside, and I was tasked with developing a brand name and company narrative for the investor presentation.

-As I spoke with the developer and learned what he loved about the capsule concept, it became clear that he was actually interested in building something bigger than a capsule hotel.
+As I spoke with the developer and learned what drew him to the capsule concept, it became clear that he was actually interested in building something bigger than a capsule hotel.
 He wanted to create a place where serendipity, connection, and community would thrive and where anyone (not just travelers) would feel welcome to meet up with friends and make new ones.

 Realizing his vision went well beyond travel, I stopped thinking of it as a hotel and started seeing it as a new abode for the curious and creative.
 This naturally led to a word that felt fresh and different, while also warm and inviting.